 How did you manage to deal with the temper of the Southern Ocean and extreme situations?

-Tracy Edwards and her team while Maiden finished a leg in Fort Lauderdale during 1989/90 Whitbread Round the World Race.
+Tracy Edwards and her team while Maiden finished a leg in Fort Lauderdale during the 1989/90 Whitbread Round the World Race.
 Photo via themaidenfactor.org

 How did you cope with the breakdown after Maiden?